ashconnell/redux-fiber/README.md

 *Options:*

-1. [`name`] (String): An optional name for this fiber, used for debugging.
+1. [`name`] (String): An optional name for this fiber, used for logging/debugging.
 1. [`selectors`] (Array): An array of selectors that will be resolved with state and passed into `getProps`
 2. `getProps` (Function): A function that will be called with the selectors as params.
 If no selectors are provided it will be called with state (eg you could use a single selector here).
 The return value of this function is used to start, update and stop a fiber.
-If the return value is an array, a fiber will be started/updated for each item.
+If the return value is an array, a fiber will be started/updated for each item in the array.
 If the return value is an object, a single fiber will be started/updated with this value.
 If the return value is `null`, `undefined` or an empty array, any active fibers will be stopped.
 If the return value excludes previous values that started a fiber, they will be stopped.
 3. [`getKey`] (Function): A function that is called with each set of props.
 The return value is used as a key to determine which set of props belongs to which fiber.
-If no getKey function is defined, all prop changes will target a single fiber.
+If no getKey function is defined, this fiber will run as a singleton.
 4. `start` (Function): A function that is called to start a fiber.
+The function is passed the `store` and must return an execute function.
-The function is passed props, dispatch and getState as params for the fiber to process.
+The execute function is called with `props` for the fiber to start it's job.
-This function can return a `FiberControls` object if it needs to react to update/stop

-### FiberControls (Object)

-*Options:*

-1. [`update`] (Function): Called when props change for this fiber.
-1. [`stop`] (Function): Called when the fiber has been stopped.
+If the execute function returns another function, this will be called when the fiber is stopped.